Tammy Hansen Grady

 Tammy Hansen Grady (also known as Tammy Hanson or Tammy Grady) is an American-born actress, recording artist, photographer and former glamour model.
 She was born in Los Angeles, California on September 29, 1970.
 She has appeared in 16 music videos.
 At present, she is a DP, camera operator and enjoys making films of her own.

 Early life

-Grady is the daughter of Beverly Harris, a singer of the band, The Harris sisters (Beverly, Marcene and Betty) on Capitol Records and their songs include kissin bug and others.
-Her mother later joined the group, The Platters.
+Grady is the daughter of Beverly Harris, a singer in the band, The Harris Sisters (Beverly, Marcene and Betty) on Capitol Records, whose songs include "Kissin Bug".
+Her mother later joined the group The Platters.
 Her aunt, Marcene Harris was a pianist and songwriter for Nancy Wilson and Burt Bacharach.
-Another of her aunt, Betty, was the wife of the comedian Redd Foxx.
+Another aunt, Betty, was the wife of the comedian Redd Foxx.
 Tammys stepfather, Victor Hanson, had two master's degrees from UCLA for Theater Arts and Cinematography and she learned about cameras and got the interest in acting from him at an early age.
-Victor Hansen was involved in the making of the culturally relevant, Skaterdater a 1965 American short film.
+Victor Hansen was involved in the making of the culturally relevant Skaterdater, a 1965 American short film.
 It was produced by Marshal Backlar, and written and directed by Noel Black and was the winner of the Palme d'Or for Best Short Film at the 1966 Cannes Film Festival.